lawrencekgrant/broomstick/README.md

 var broom = new broomstick({
   path: 'public',
   verbose: false,
-  index: 'index.html' // default file to load on ./ paths });
+  index: 'index.html', // default file to load on ./ paths
+  gzip: true //enables gzip if the client supports it. defaults to false.
+});
 ````